-The following is a letter written from Michelle Wright, a 2011 graduate of Patrick Henry College.
+The following is a letter written from Michelle Ross (formally Wright), a 2011 graduate of Patrick Henry College.
 She details how the leadership and learning skills she learned at PHC led her to one of the best schools for business in the nation.

 "I graduated from PHC with a degree in Government, specializing in International Politics.
 During my senior year, I completed my internship credits by working on medical policy reform in rural India for 7 months.
 This experience ignited my interest in developing leadership skills that can transform organizations.

 When I graduated in 2011, I wasn’t exactly sure how to channel my leadership passion; after applying for a broad range of jobs, I decided to become a 7th-grade math teacher with Teach for America.
 Teaching led me to a two-year relational leadership program with Apple.
 Apple led to two years of working on a special project, funded by McKinsey & Co., called Generation.
 With Generation, I developed training programs for unemployed young people around the world, preparing them for roles with companies needing to quickly fill talent gaps.
 This project helped me realize that I wanted an MBA.
 The program design was interesting work, but I really wanted to run, manage, and grow an organization.

 I attended the Kellogg School of Management from 2017 to 2019.
 I loved my MBA experience.
 In addition to learning accounting, finance, modeling, and business strategy for the first time, I got to engage in a range of Kellogg-sponsored consulting projects.
 At the end of my second year, I took a part-time internship at a venture capital fund.
 All of this prepared me for my current role in Finance & Strategy at a 40-person start-up in Denver.
 In addition to planning/managing our finances, I spend weekly time with my CEO planning and executing our company’s growth strategy.
 This is exactly what I’ve been wanting to do for the last 10 years!